keboola/developers-docs/extend/registration/index.md

 When you are confirmed as a member of a vendor, you may proceed to creating your own applications.

 ## Creating Application
-To add an application, use the **Create App** button and fill in the application name and ID:
+To add an application, use the **Create App** button, and fill in the application name and ID:

 {: .image-popup}
 ![Screenshot -- Create application](/extend/registration/register-app.png)

 **Do not use the words 'extractor', 'writer' or 'application' in the application name.**

-When creating an application, you will obtain the **Component ID** (in the form `vendor.app-id`) -- e.g. `ujovlado.ex-wuzzzup`.
+When creating an application, you will obtain the **Component ID** (in the form `vendor.app-id`) -- e.g., `ujovlado.ex-wuzzzup`.
 Once you have the Component ID, you can create configurations of the application in KBC.
-You can also review the application in KBC by visiting an URL:
+You can also review the application in KBC by visiting a URL:

     https://connection.keboola.com/admin/projects/{PROJECT_ID}/extractors/{COMPONENT_ID}

 Note that the configuration will not be runnable until you configure the **Repository** section of the application.

-**Important: changes made in the Developer Portal take up to 5 minutes to propagate to all Keboola Connection instances in all regions.**
+**Important**: Changes made in the Developer Portal take up to 5 minutes to propagate to all Keboola Connection instances in all regions.

 ## Application Repository
-Application Repository is crucial part of the application registration, because it actually defines what [Docker image](/extend/docker/tutorial/) will be used when running the application.
+The Application Repository is a crucial part of the application registration, because it actually defines what [Docker image](/extend/docker/tutorial/) will be used when running the application.
-We offer free hosting of your docker images in **[Amazon Container Registry (AWS ECR)](https://aws.amazon.com/ecr/)** under our own account.
+We offer free hosting of your docker images in the **[Amazon Container Registry (AWS ECR)](https://aws.amazon.com/ecr/)** under our own account.
 All repositories in AWS ECR are private.
 When registering your component, you will receive [credentials for deployment](/extend/registration/deployment/) to the repository and you can either push the images manually or use an [automated script](/extend/registration/deployment/#step-2-----add-deploy-script) to push images.

 We also support the DockerHub and Quay.io registries, both public and private.
-However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g. you require that the image is public).
+However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g., you require that the image is public).
 The main benefit of our AWS ECR is its reliability, as Quay.io and DockerHub are more prone to outages and are beyond our control.

 ### Generic Extractor